 The most numerous of the other groups were the Czechs.
 The Czech researcher Marek Polocarz has established that between 10 and 11 thousand Czech political prisoners were deported to Auschwitz between 1941 and 1945, of whom between 8 and 9 thousand were ethnically Czech.
-The others were Jews, Gypsies, Poles, and Germans who were Czechoslovak citizens before the war.
+The others were Jews, Roma, Poles, and Germans who were Czechoslovak citizens before the war.
 More than half of the Czech political prisoners died in Auschwitz; about 30% of the men and 20% of the women were transferred from Auschwitz to other camps or places of imprisonment.
 The fate of the remainder remains unknown.
 A large number of the Czech prisoners were members of the Sokol patriotic organization.

 The next largest group of deportees came from Byelorussia; about 6 thousand men, women, and children were detained during pacification operations directed against partisans in the Minsk and Vitebsk regions.
 Under an order from Himmler on January 6, 1943, people swept up in such operations were deported to Auschwitz and Lublin (Majdanek) concentration camps.
 They were entered in the camp records as Russians, but the great majority of them were ethnically Byelorussian.
 The deportees in these transports also included some ethnic Poles, such as a group of 10 to 20 policemen, and, surely, prisoners of other nationalities.